xiv3r/padavan-builder-workflow/README.md

 apt update && apt upgrade -y && apt install wget -y && wget -qO- https://raw.githubusercontent.com/xiv3r/termux-openwrt-invasion/refs/heads/main/openwrt-invasion.sh | sh && cd openwrt-invasion
 ```
 # Configuration
-Reset the Xiaomi-4C router and configure it with a password of 12345678.
+- Reset the Xiaomi-4C router and configure it with a password of 12345678.
-Connect the lan cable to Xiaomi 4C Router WAN for internet.
+- Connect the lan cable to Xiaomi 4C Router WAN for internet.
-Then connect to the Xiaomi_***** wifi and execute the command below 👇.
+- Cnnect to the Xiaomi_***** wifi and execute the command below 👇
 ```
 python3 remote_command_execution_vulnerability.py
 ```
-# From Stock to Openwrt
+# From Stock to Padavan
 Getting the root shell via telnet
 ```
 telnet 192.168.31.1